 Renowned for its beautifully maintained paddock, Thirsk Racecourse has an idyllic country charm about it, yet it is a thoroughly modern venue with outstanding facilities; not least free Wi-Fi for everyone!
 Thirsk is ever popular across the generations and really is suitable for anyone, from the most seasoned racing ‘nut’ to the first time racegoer.

-Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly proceeded by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays, including James Herriot All Creatures Great & Small Family Day Monday 20th August; and Pirates Family Day Friday 31st August.
+Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly proceeded by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays and include the James Herriot All Creatures Great & Small Family Day on Friday 9th August; and Pirates Family Day on Friday 30th August.

-A warm welcome awaits you at Thirsk in 2018 – where the racing, facilities and friendly staff will make your visit a winning one whatever the outcome on the track itself.
-Get a day at Thirsk Races in your diary now!
+A warm welcome awaits you at Thirsk in 2019 – where the racing, facilities and friendly staff will make your visit a winning one, whatever the outcome on the track itself, you’ll enjoy your day with us at Thirsk Races.

 Racing on the present site at Thirsk began on 15 March 1855 on what was then the Thirsk Hall Estate of Squire Frederick Bell, and indeed remains in the Bell Family to this day.
 Royal patronage was first welcomed at Thirsk in 1895 when the Prince of Wales – the future King Edward VII – attended the autumn meeting, for which a special grandstand was built as the Royal Pavilion, which stood on the Racecourse for some thirty years.
 Thirsk Racecourse is also a ‘Classic’ venue having staged the 1940 renewal of the St. Leger Stakes (the world’s oldest classic race) which was won by the Aga Khan’s Turkham and ridden by the greatest jockey of that era, Sir Gordon Richards.